aws/karpenter-provider-aws/test/README.md

 Karpenter leverages Github Actions to run our E2E test suites.
 These suites are triggered by:
 1. Periodic schedule runs every 8 hours
 2. New commits to the `main` branch
-3. `/karpenter snapshot` comments by maintainers on Pull Requests
+3. `/karpenter snapshot` review comments by maintainers on Pull Requests

 ![GithubActions Architecture](./assets/gha_architecture.png)